 Molecular Genetics of AML

-Although most diagnoses of AML genetic changes are based on whole chromosomal changes seen when doing a karyogram, smaller scale mutations are becoming increasingly important.
+Although most diagnoses of AML genetic changes are based on whole chromosomal changes seen when doing a karyogram, smaller-scale mutations are becoming increasingly important.
 This is especially true for approximately 40% of cases where no chromosomal change has been identified.
-The following mutations have been found to be important in AML prognosis and treatment:
+The following mutations are important in AML prognosis and treatment:

 • FLT-3